holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ```
 We can declare its maximum capacity and its initial fill level.
 The latter is optional and defaults to the capacity of the resource.

+In addition to the `Resource` attributs, depletable resources have the following attributes to streamline model building

+* `level` - Indicates the current level of the resource
+* `isDepleted` - Indicates if depletable resource is depleted (level==0)
+* `isFull` - Indicates if depletable resource is at full capacity

 Alternatively, it possible to use the `Component.put()` method, where quantities of anonymous resources are negated.
 For symmetry reasons, `kalasim` also offers the `Component.get()` method, which is behaves exactly like `Component.request()`.

 The model below illustrates the use of `get` and `put`.
 See the [Gas Station](examples/gas_station.md) simulation for a living example.